top of page

 Participants: Max group size 8

-Tour Cost: $3500 USD per person*; single-room supplement of $80 (*estimated based on current costs; an Abd al Kuri visit, if viable, will entail a price increase)
+Tour Cost: $3650 USD per person*; single-room supplement of $500 (*estimated based on current costs; an Abd al Kuri visit, if viable, may entail a price increase)

-• Price includes the visa fee, round-trip flight from Abu Dhabi to Socotra, ground transport, local drivers and guide, seabird cruise, permits and entry fees, camping gear and bedding, one night at a hotel in Hadiboh, snacks and meals, and tipping of local support
+• Price includes the visa fee, round-trip flight from Abu Dhabi to Socotra, ground transport, local drivers and guide, seabird cruise, permits and entry fees, shared lodging in Hadiboh, camping gear and bedding, snacks and meals, and tipping of local support

 • Price does not include international airfare, UAE transit visa (if needed), accommodation and meals in Abu Dhabi, and traveler's insurance